Skip to content

 What incremental sync does

 Each session file is keyed on (file_path, file_size, file_mtime).
 Files whose tuple hasn't changed are skipped.
 New files are ingested.
-Files that vanished from disk are removed from the index.
+Files that vanished from disk are retained and marked off-disk; only --force or --prune-retained-days removes historical rows.

 This is why sync is fast: a typical run touches only a handful of sessions even across hundreds of project histories.